zzh24zzh/EPCOT_gradio/README.md

 # EPCOT Gradio demo

 Mapping ATAC-seq to epigenome, transcriptome, and high-resolution chromatin contact maps with an easy-to-use Gradio interface.

+The demo includes two interfaces to (1) run model and (2) visualize prediction results.
+The only file required from users is a ATAC-seq profile which can be processed from a .bam file by running the script [process_atac.py]().

 ## Prerequisites